AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-create.md

    >[!IMPORTANT]
    >
-   >    Once you save a schema enabled for profile, it can no longer be disabled for profile.
+   >After you enable a schema for profile, it cannot be disabled for profile.

    ![Enable schema for profile](./assets/enable-for-profile.png)